Grand Tetons

 and a telephoto lens / tripod for your camera.

 The club advisor brings a few pairs of waterproof binoculars, but not enough for each person in a large group.
 Used pool lane line floats were used to make flotation so the binoculars will not be lost to the bottom of the lake if they fall overboard while out paddling.
-Below, a pair of binoculars with the floatation clipped on, and not clipped on.
+Below, a pair of binoculars with the floatation clipped on, and a second pair with it not clipped on.

 binoculars and flotation